Enigmatis/graphql-java-annotations/README.md

 To have a union, you must annotate an interface with `@GraphQLUnion`.
 In the annotation, you must declare all the possible types of the union, and a type resolver.
-If no type resolver is specified, `UnionTypeResovler` is used.
+If no type resolver is specified, `UnionTypeResolver` is used.
 It follows this algorithm:
 The resolver assumes the the DB entity's name is the same as  the API entity's name.
  If so, it takes the result from the dataFetcher and decides to which API entity it should be mapped (according to the name).